ccs-amsterdam/r-course-material/tutorials/simple_modeling.md

 So, it seems that in fact a lot of countries are quite similar, with some extreme cases of high capital accumulation. (also, it seems that including Japan in the European countries might have been a mistake).

 We use the `aov` function for this.
-Ther is also a function named `anova`, but this is meant to analyze already fitted models, as will be shown below.
+There is also a function named `anova`, but this is meant to analyze already fitted models, as will be shown below.

 ``` r
 m = aov(capital$Private ~ capital$Country)